- Frequency and Timing

-Medical information should also be asked to complete Declarations of Health and Suitability every 3 years.
+Whilst there is no statutory time interval, medical information should be updated every 3 years by writing to the foster carer's GP.
 In the event of any serious concerns about the foster carer's health, a review of the foster carer's approval should be carried out immediately.

 8. Resignation by Foster Carers

 A foster carer may give written notice at any time of their wish to resign from the role.
 Once written notice has been given, their approval will automatically be terminated 28 days after receipt of the notice.
 The foster carer cannot withdraw their notice once it has been received, nor can the Agency Decision Maker decline to accept the resignation.

 Where the foster carer has decided to give up fostering, a brief report and a copy of the foster carer's resignation letter will be presented to the next available Panel for information and acknowledgement.

 The resignation should be recorded formally by the Panel as the termination of the foster carer's approval to take effect 28 days from the date when written notice has been received from the foster carer.